TaifAldehbash/Linux-Unit-Project/README.md

 - Use loops.

-## Example Project :  User Management System :
+## Project :  Backup Management System :

-#### Overview : A Bash script that you can use to make your user management easier.
+#### Overview : A Bash script that you can use to automate file backups.

-#### As a system administrator I should be able to do the following :
+#### The system should be able to do the following :
-- Create a user.
-- Update user info
-- Delete a user.
-- Create a group.
+- Prompt the user to enter the directory to be backed up.
-- Add user to group.
+- Prompt the user to enter the backup destination directory.
-- and so on...
+- Check if the specified directories exist.
+- Create the backup file.
+- Print a message indicating that the backup was successful.

 #### For your project.
 Edit this README.md file to include your own project name, overview, user stories.